Our generation has inherited a world on a collision course.

 The consumer doesn’t see or think about the under age sweatshop worker who made the item in question, or the toxic byproducts of the manufacturing process.
 The ugly truth is out of sight, thousands of miles away; accountability impossible.

 The primary role of humans in this equation is to consume.
 From cradle to grave we are conditioned to buy compulsively; desire fabricated by any and all means, no corner of our psychology off limits.
-For example: to get you to buy more soda a company might encourage you to “Open Happiness”.
+For example: to get you to buy more soda one company literally invites you to “Open Happiness”.

 Modern economies must expand perpetually to avoid collapse.
 If a country isn’t producing and consuming more this year than it did in the last, this is considered an ominous sign, a signal of an impending crisis.
 In fact the term “economic sustainability” is traditionally defined as a steady growth in GDP of at least 2% per year.
 This imperative is completely decoupled from human need.